 Section 2014.
 In-Use On-Road Heavy-Duty Drayage Trucks Applicability, Definitions, and Exemptions

 Applicability.
-Beginning November 1, 2023, this regulation applies to owners and operators of on-road heavy-duty drayage trucks operated at California seaports and intermodal railyards.
-This regulation also applies to drayage motor carriers, marine or seaport terminals, intermodal railyards, and railyard and seaport authorities.
+Beginning November 1, 2023, this regulation applies to owners and operators of on-road heavy-duty drayage trucks that operated at California seaports and intermodal railyards, drayage motor carriers, and marine or seaport terminals, intermodal railyards, and railyard and seaport authorities that operate in California.

 Definitions.
 The following definitions apply for section 2014 through 2014.3.

-“Authorized dealer” means an independent sales, service, or repair facility that is recognized by a motor vehicle manufacturer as a sales representative or is authorized and capable of performing repairs to factory specifications, including warranty repair work.
+“Authorized dealer” means an independent sales, service, or repair facility that is recognized by a motor vehicle manufacturer as a sales representative or is both authorized by a motor vehicle manufacturer to perform repairs on drayage trucks and are in fact capable of performing repairs needed to maintain drayage trucks to factory specifications, including performing warranty repair work.

-"Beneficial cargo owner" means a cargo owner, the person or entity for whose account the ocean or rail transportation is provided, the person to whom delivery is to be made, a shippers' association, or an ocean or rail transportation intermediary that accepts responsibility for payment of all applicable charges.
+"Beneficial cargo owner" means a cargo owner, the person or entity for whose account the ocean or rail transportation is provided, the person or entity to whom delivery is to be made, a shippers' association, or an ocean or rail transportation intermediary that accepts responsibility for payment of all applicable charges.

 "Bill of lading" means a document that states the terms of the contract between a shipper or consignor and a receiver or consignee.
 It serves as a document of title of the goods shipped, a contract of carriage, and a receipt for goods.

-“Broker” means any person that, as a principal or agent, sells, offers for sale, negotiates for, or holds itself out by solicitation, advertisement, or otherwise as selling, providing, or arranging for, transportation by a motor carrier for compensation.
-A motor carrier, or person who is an employee or bona fide agent of a carrier, is not a broker when it arranges or offers to arrange the transportation of shipments which it is authorized to transport and which it has accepted and legally bound itself to transport.
+“Broker” means any person that, as a principal or agent, sells, offers for sale, negotiates for, or holds itself out by solicitation, advertisement, or otherwise as selling, providing, or arranging for, transportation by a drayage motor carrier for compensation.
+A drayage motor carrier, or person who is an employee or bona fide agent of a drayage motor carrier, is not a broker when it arranges or offers to arrange the transportation of shipments which it is authorized to transport and which it has accepted and legally bound itself to transport.

 "CARB" means the California Air Resources Board.

-“CARB Online System’’ means a CARB online system that drayage truck owners or entities with common ownership or control shall report specified information to regarding their drayage trucks to CARB.
-The CARB Online System can be found on the Advanced Clean Fleets webpage.
+“CARB Online System" means a CARB online system that drayage truck owners or entities with common ownership or control of drayage trucks shall report specified information regarding their drayage trucks to CARB.
+The CARB Online System can be found on the CARB Advanced Clean Fleets website.

 “Class I railroad” means a railroad that is defined as Class I by the Surface Transportation Board.